mfem/web/src/tutorial/fem.md

 where _u_ is the potential field and _f_ is the source function.
 This PDE is a generalization of the [_Laplace Equation_](https://en.wikipedia.org/wiki/Laplace%27s_equation).

-To approximately solve the above continuous equation on computers we need to [discretize](https://en.wikipedia.org/wiki/Discretization) it by introducing a finite (discrete) number of unknowns to compute for.
+To approximately solve the above continuous equation on computers, we need to [discretize](https://en.wikipedia.org/wiki/Discretization) it by introducing a finite (discrete) number of unknowns to compute for.
 In the [_Finite Element Method_](https://en.wikipedia.org/wiki/Finite_element_method) (FEM),